 Some people are in the right place at the right time, and just that, sometimes even literally, makes them millionaires.
 Some are lucky in a sense that they never experience poverty or anything close to it, or because they’re born athletic, with an IQ of 180, or because they were loved by both parents, or that they had parents around them at all.
 Just a random thing like country of birth matters a hell lot.

 I don’t believe that what we are given as a starting point can’t be totally, and I mean totally, changed.
 Even luck-wise.
-Nietzsche was my favorite philosopher for a while, I did graduate work on his philosophy in high school.
+Nietzsche was my favorite philosopher for a while, I did a graduate paper on his philosophy in high school.
 I deeply believe in so-called “voluntarism”, Will being the mightiest force in the universe.
 If we can decide to be luckier, how do we do it?

 I believe that the keyword is “network”.
 And exactly that’s why I think we live in an age when luck is more accessible than ever before.

 What is luck after all?
-A random, largely unexpected major win?
+A random, largely unexpected (major) win?
 If you’re exposed more, it can hit you more often.
 It’s a probability thing.
 If it’s a probability thing than the Internet and all of its products are the best thing ever.
 And if it’s mostly about networks, then our conscious, decisive plays can make a significant change.
-It can become some sort of a personal revolution.
+It can even become some sort of a personal revolution.

 The Universe, World, God, Life, or whatever you believe in, can be atrocious to you.
 Still, I do believe, you can, proactively and directly influence the level of your Luck.
 You first need to be (self)conscious about it.

 All the opportunities (luck being one of them) float through networks, as information.
 That fabulous, life-changing opportunity, someone serving you a 10x or 100x wizardry in a second, it’s there, somewhere within the network.
 Those networks are primarily made of people.
 People talk to each other, people share, people love and enjoy to give.
 Many get lucky along the way, without a conscious intention.
-So many Lucks occur as consequences of random interactions.
+So many Lucks occur as consequences of purely random interactions.

 Let’s focus on the “right person in the right place at the right time” for a bit.
-Ok, it’s about location, and that’s highly relative, in a sense that borders often act as the evil cages.
+Ok, it’s about location, and that’s highly relative, in a sense that borders often act as evil cages.
 Then migrate.
 As more places where things actually happen move online (FB groups, Discord or Slack channels, forums, email lists and so on), it’s easier than ever before to be where the magic happens.
 Luck strikes in magical places.
 You can find them.

 Why are some people luckier?
 The first reason is that they are there.
-The second, obvious one, is that they have access to people other mortals don’t.
-Think of alumni networks, rich parents, friends of parents, homies from the hood, kindergarten bros and sis.
+The second, obvious one, is that they have access to people other “mortals” don’t.
+Think of alumni networks, rich parents, friends of parents, incredible homies from the hood, kindergarten bros and sis.
 Hence the keyword is “network”.
 You can’t compete with that.
 You probably won’t be the luckiest person in the world.
 But you can, I am 100% sure of it, decide to be luckier, and act upon it.

 Learn to network.
 Do it all the time.

 Even highly introverted people are not that shy online.
 You don’t have to speak in front of the 500 people you don’t know.
 You can use hashtags on twitter.
 Or Instagram.
 Or LinkedIn.
-Whatever one’s passions and interests are, there’s probably a very high probability that there are hundreds of others around the planet who share them.
+Whatever one’s passions and interests are, there’s a very high probability that there are hundreds of others around the planet who share them.
 That fit is natural and it’s really powerful.
 Welcome to your network!